Happy new Year to you all.

 Golden Rooster School Blog

-I studied with the IWSA under Master Chee Soo for over 18 years, to some he was 'Lao Bah', to others Sifu, or Dai Sifu, to me he was always professor, or occasionally Master.
+I studied with the CCA, and IWSA under Master Chee Soo for over 18 years, to some he was 'Lao Bah', to others Sifu, or Dai Sifu, to me he was always professor, or occasionally Master.
 To begin with his system was thoroughly integrated, boxing, throwing, wrestling, chin na and healing all in the same place.
 I came to learn Kung Fu, and was taught Tai Chi, because it contained everything.

 I shall always be grateful for the things I learned from the Professor, and from those teachers I have followed since.